Coloring Drawings of Graphs

 Let $e=uv$ be such an edge and consider the endpoint $v$ of $e$.
-If $v \in \{x\}\cup\bigcup_{i=1}^k V(C_k)$, our claim holds trivially.
+If $v \in \{x\}\cup\bigcup_{i=1}^k V(C_k)$, our claim holds trivially{ for $v$}.
 Otherwise, we have $v \in V(F)$.
-Consider a longest path $P=v,v_1,\ldots,v_\ell$ in $F-e$ starting at $v$.
+Consider a longest path $P=v,v_1,\ldots,v_\ell$ in $F-e$ starting at $v$ {(if no path of positive length in $F-e$ starting at $v$ exists, then $P$ is defined to consist only of the single vertex~$v$)}.
 If $v_\ell=u$, then we have found a path in $G'-e$ connecting $u$ and $v$.
-Otherwise, since $v_\ell$ has degree at least two in $G$, and, thus, in $G'$ as well, it must be incident to an edge $f$ in $G'$ distinct from the last edge of $P$.
+Otherwise, since~$v_\ell$ has degree at least two in $G$, and, thus, in $G'$ as well, it must be incident to an edge $f$ in $G'$ distinct from the last edge of $P$.
 Let $v'$ be the other end of $f$.
 Since $F$ contains no cycles, we must have $v' \notin \{v,v_1,\ldots,v_\ell\}$, and since $P$ is longest, we must have $v' \notin V(F)$.
 Hence, $P+f$ forms a path connecting $v$ to $\{x\}\cup\bigcup_{i=1}^k V(C_k)$ in $G'-e$, which again yields the desired claim.
 This shows that, indeed, $G'$ is $2$-edge-connected and concludes the proof. \end{proof}